-S. Volume of the Time taken

-No. container (ml) for candle to
+S. No. Volume of the container (ml) Time taken for candle to extinguish (second)

-extinguish (second)

 Can you write interpretation based on your observations at the table?

 4.5 Importance of air for survival of plants and animals

 Respiration in plants

 Plants require energy for their growth and hence respiration also occurs in plants.
 During respiration, plants take in oxygen and release carbon-di-oxide, just as animals do.
 Gaseous exchange with air in atmosphere takes place in plants with the help of tiny holes called stomata present on their leaves.